 ├── .cursorrules → @team/ai-conventions

-Each file is tracked on agentdocs.
-Shared files (conventions, design system) map to the same agentdoc across repos.
-Project-specific files (architecture, runbook) have their own agentdocs.
+Each file is tracked on AgentDoc.
+Shared files (conventions, design system) map to the same AgentDoc document across repos.
+Project-specific files (architecture, runbook) have their own AgentDoc document.

 Quick start